Want to serve a pitmaster-worthy brisket but need some industry secrets?

 The wrapping technique to reduce the chance of moisture loss or burning during the smoking process.

+Yes wrapping the brisket will soften the bark.
 The bark is a hardened crust that forms on the outside of the brisket which creates a different texture and flavor profile.

 It is from the milliard reaction, a chemical reaction that occurs between sugars and fat in a protein when heated.